Research Focus Boxes (RFBs)

 Finding the article(s).
 Either of these methods might be useful for finding research articles

-Starting with a topic in lecture or lab that you found interesting, type keywords into a library database (Web of Science is a good one) to find research articles.
+1. Starting with a topic in lecture or lab that you found interesting, type keywords into a library database (Web of Science is a good one) to find research articles.
 Do not use just a taxonomic term--combine it with words that help to identify a particular topic.
-Ask librarians for help with databases, and feel free to bounce ideas off of me.
+Ask me or librarians for help with databases, and feel free to bounce ideas off of me.

-Browse through recent issues of biological journals that deal with invertebrate biology.
+2. Browse through recent issues of biological journals that deal with invertebrate biology.
 Find an article most interesting to you, and use it for your paper or to start your search for a paper.
-Here are some relevant journals: Biological Bulletin, Invertebrate Biology, Invertebrate Reproduction and Development, Journal of Experimental Marine Biology and Ecology, Marine Biology, Marine Ecology Progress Series.
+Here are some useful journals: Biological Bulletin, Invertebrate Biology, Invertebrate Reproduction and Development, Journal of Experimental Marine Biology and Ecology, Marine Biology, Marine Ecology Progress Series.
 Most of the recent issues will be available only as paper copies in the library.

 STEP 2: Screen your topic with me